‘The Voice’ Exec Credits Adam Levine, Blake Shelton For Show’s Success Amid Quitting Rumors

 “It is a family,” Adam said of the cast and crew at The Voice after sitting by Blake’s side for six years and 12 seasons.
 “It feels like such a tight knit thing at this point,” Levine revealed.

 “I don’t know what I’d do without [The Voice], it seems bizarre.
-It’s a permanent fixture in your life,” Levine continued of his six year gig on the NBC show with Shelton.
+It’s a permanent fixture in your life,” Levine continued of his six-year gig on the NBC show with Shelton.
 “I can’t see my life without The Voice,” Adam added.

 Blake has also been quick to gush over The Voice in recent months, as Shelton admitted amid the quitting rumors that he “loves” his job coaching on the series.